 This is the best place to find the most adorable and entertaining busy bags.
-They are easy to assemble and the printables are FREE!
+They are easy to assemble and the printables are FREE in our Facebook Group if you are following us on Instagram and Pinterest.
+Otherwise, get them for super cheap in our shop.
 These learning activities are designed to teach endless skills.
 My son begs to play these games daily and it entertains him, literally, for hours.I made a bag for each of the activities to keep in the toy room.
 My son can’t read the words yet so he peeks in all the bags and picks out the one he wants to play first.
-I use the this.
+I use this.
 They are small and allow of lots of colors to fit into a little bag.
 Find all these printables at the bottom of the post!

 TO MAKE THE FUN TOTE BAGS: I used a silhouette portrait machine to cut out the words on a heat transfer sheet.
 Then ironed them to these little tote bags that I got from Oriental Trading (check out their education section for lots of fun products).
 They turned out so stinkin’ cute.
 I made a bag for each of the activities to keep in the toy room.
 My son can’t read the words yet so he peeks in all the bags and picks out the one he wants to play first.